 By statute in California, the Board of Governors has statewide responsibility for the approval of all new instructional programs in community colleges.
 All associate degree majors that are listed by name on a student transcript or degree require Chancellor's Office approval, whether primarily for employment preparation or primarily for transfer.
 The regulatory process ensures that Antelope Valley College's programs are designed to address higher education fields of study and are conducted at levels of quality and rigor appropriate to the degrees offered and leading to student learning outcomes.
 The Academic Policies & Procedures Committee, a standing committee of the Academic Senate, ensures that all new or revised courses and programs are in accordance with the district mission.
-All online course proposals must meet Distance Education Committee guidelines for online courses.
-Once reviewed by the Distance Education Committee, online course proposals are submitted to the Academic Policies & Procedures Committee for final review and approval.
+All online course proposals must meet Distance Education Committee, online course proposals are submitted to the Academic Policies & Procedures Committee for final review and approval.
 There is one curriculum process for all courses and programs, regardless of location or mode of delivery.